 Here’s a file naming example.
 Let’s say you store your books in Finder instead.
 You could name them like this, using the Last Name, First Name format.
 However, by default you won’t see the file name in Books.
 Apple Books also gives you sorting options, like sorting by Recent, Title, Author, or Manually.
 And each collection can have its own sorting option, which I think is nice.

 As you can see, this system works well with automation, like using Automator or an app like Hazel to send files that have the word [Work] directly to the Work folder, [Learn] files to the Learn folder, and so forth.
 You’re limited only by your imagination.
+You could even say that I designed this system specifically with automation in mind.

 You’ll definitely want to use Automator to rename your files in bulk in accordance with the system.
 Use Get Specified Finder Items and drag a folder with files into the action.
 Then use Get Folder Contents, and finally add the action called Rename Finder Items.
 In the drop down menu within that action, you’ll probably be using the Add Text selection the most.